Macron To Lose Parliament Majority In Blow For Reform Plans: Estimates - UrduPoint

 In France's Caribbean island of Guadeloupe -- where the poll is held a day early -- Justine Benin was defeated by NUPES candidate Christian Baptiste Saturday, a loss that jeopardises her role in the government as Secretary of State for the Sea.

-Senior MP Christophe Castaner has accused Melenchon of wanting a "Soviet revolution", while Economy Minister Bruno Le Maire called him a "French (Hugo) Chavez" after the late Venezuelan autocrat.

-Macron headed to Ukraine last week, hoping to remind voters of his foreign policy credentials and one of Melenchon's perceived weaknesses -- his anti-NATO and anti-EU views at a time of war in Europe.
+Parliament speaker Richard Ferrand, a close ally of Macron, acknowledged defeat in the fight for his seat, while another close Macron ally, former interior minister Christophe Castaner, also looked to have lost.

+Health Minister Brigitte Bourguignon was defeated by the far-right in the battle for her seat.

-Macron had before embarking on the trip called on voters to hand his coalition a "solid majority", adding "nothing would be worse than adding French disorder to the world disorder".
+Before embarking a trip to Ukraine this week, Macron called on voters to hand his coalition a "solid majority", adding "nothing would be worse than adding French disorder to the world disorder".

-Melenchon has promised a break from "30 years of neo-liberalism" -- meaning free-market capitalism -- and has pledged minimum wage and public spending hikes, as well as nationalisations.

-Turnout, seen as crucial to the outcome of the vote, was at 38.11 percent with three hours of voting to go, down on the 39.42 percent recorded in the first round on June 12 at the same stage, although up on the 35.33 percent recorded in 2017, the interior ministry said.